 Click Here for Cornell Vegetable Program videos including tips on food safety and soil health.

-The Cornell Vegetable Program is supported, in part, by eleven county Cornell Cooperative Extensions of Western New York: Allegany, Cattaraugus, Erie, Genesee, Monroe, Niagara, Ontario, Orleans, Seneca, Wayne and Yates Counties.
+The Cornell Vegetable Program is supported, in part, by thirteen county Cornell Cooperative Extensions of New York: Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Monroe, Niagara, Ontario, Oswego, Orleans, Seneca, Wayne and Yates Counties.